 '''

 fetch TRDATA -f tr -t 'dsname=file.name,disp=shr'

+'''

 assign -F ibm.vb -N ibm TRDATA

-'''

-12.4.6 Workstation and IEEE conversion
+12.4.6 Workstation and IEEE Conversion

-IRIX systems use 32-bit IEEE standard floating point, as do many workstations and personal computers use the IEEE standard floating-point format.
-These workstations often use a dialect of UNIX software as the operating system, with twos complement arithmetic and the ASCII character set.
+IRIX systems use 32-bit IEEE standard floating point, as do many workstations and personal computers.
+These workstations often use a dialect of UNIX software as the operating system, with twos-complement arithmetic and the ASCII character set.
 The logical values in these implementations are usually the same for Fortran and C. They use zero for false and nonzero for true.
 It is also common to see the £77 record blocking used by the Fortran run-time library on unformatted sequential files.